 We Need Transparent, Accountable Government

-I’ll fight to end this cycle of corruption – to restore the honor and integrity to our County government.
-I’ll fight to make our county government transparent, accountable, and fair.
-I’ll fight to ensure that your voices are heard and your priorities are the Council’s priorities.
-And I’ll fight to help everyone in every zip code across this District have opportunities, because leaving anyone behind means we’re leaving all of us behind.
+I’ll keep fighting to end this cycle of corruption – to restore the honor and integrity to our County government.
+I’ll keep fighting to make our county government transparent, accountable, and fair.
+I’ll keep fighting to ensure that your voices are heard and your priorities are the Council’s priorities.
+And I’ll keep fighting to help everyone in every zip code across this District have opportunities, because leaving anyone behind means we’re leaving all of us behind.

-You can be sure that I’ll be an independent voice, a responsive leader, and a fearless advocate for this community.
+You can be sure that I’ll continue to be an independent voice, a responsive leader, and a fearless advocate for this community.

 Building A Strong County Economy Requires Supporting All Workers